Who to Follow on Twitter?

 Why is Twitter so valuable for business bloggers, social media consultants and SEO people?
 Well, Twitter is:

-You can spread the word fast, to a targeted audience and do it in a very simple manner.
+You can spread the word fast, to a relevant audience and do it in a very simple manner.

 The main reason behind my Twitter problems was the nonsense the Twitter celebrities tell you. ” The more the better, follow people to make them follow back”.
 I was wondering what happened: